Healthy living

 Body art

-Tattoos, body piercing, branding, scarification, dermal anchors and three-dimensional art or body modifications such as beading, are all classed as body art.
+body art includes tattoos, body piercing, branding, scarification, dermal anchors and three-dimensional art or body modifications such as beading.
 In Western Australia the most popular forms of body art are tattoos and body piercing.

 Body art is a very personal choice, and there are many reasons people choose to do it.
 It can make a real statement about who you are, but it is important to be clear about your reasons for getting body art and know how to get body art that doesn’t harm your health.